jts307/TinySearchEngine/querier/README.md

 ### Assumptions

 - When printing the documents ids and their scores to standard output, I assumed a maximum of four digits for each field.
-Any
-  more will not be printed.
-This can be easily changed by increasing the digit padding the printf statement for the documents
-  and their scores uses.
+Anymore will not be printed.
+This can be easily changed by increasing the digit padding the printf statement for the documents    and their scores uses.

 ### Compilation
 To compile querier, do: `make querier.o`.